MEATYY78/MEATYY78/README.md

 Yeah about Dandy's world!
 I'm currently staying away from Dandy's world due to the horrible fandom & losing interest!
 But Dandy's world fans & DW related friends on Ponytown are still always welcomed unless you're not one of THESE horrible fans!
 (TALK TO ME RAZZLE AND DAZZLE FANS!)

-FICKINS || SLIMYIM, FLeshcousin, Pest, Melanie from Regretevator / Gangle from TADC / Rei Ayanami from NGE / Shisa from Chiikawa / Razzle and Dazzle, Dandy from Dandy's world

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)

 ![c216eb0d](https://github.com/user-attachments/assets/470218a1-f8f3-48c7-92a3-61d6ee5322d1) INT || Basically anyone! / People with the same interest with me!